-The interest in these sums arose in connection of a conjecture of Marklof concerning the equidistribution of certain special points associated to expanding horospheres.
+The interest in these sums arose in connection with a conjecture of Marklof concerning the equidistribution of certain special points associated to expanding horospheres.
 This conjecture, originally motivated by Marklof's work on Frobenius numbers \cite{Marklof}, was proved by Einsiedler, Moses, Shah and Shapira \cite{EMSS} using methods of ergodic theory.
-In the case of \(SL_2\) the connection to classical Kloosterman sums was known already to Marklof (see.
-2.1 of \cite{EMSS}) and together with Lee they proved an effective version of the conjecture for \( SL_3 \).
-This proof strongly hinted that non-trivial bounds of the sums in (\ref{gen-kl-def})) could yield a proof of Marklof's conjecture with an effective power savings for higher rank situations as well.
+In the case of \(SL_2\) the connection to classical Kloosterman sums was known already to Marklof (see Section 2.1 of \cite{EMSS}) and together with Lee they proved an effective version of the conjecture for \( SL_3 \).
+This proof strongly hinted that non-trivial bounds of the sums in (\ref{gen-kl-def}) could yield a proof of Marklof's conjecture with an effective power saving for higher rank situations as well.
 One of the main purposes of this paper is to provide such bounds, they are formulated in Theorems \ref{thm-general-bound} and \ref{thm-degenerate}.
-These bounds, together with further extensions in \cite{ETZ}, was then recently used by El-Baz, Lee and Strömbergsson for realizing the above goal in \cite{EBLS}.
+These bounds, together with further extensions in \cite{ETZ}, were then recently used by El-Baz, Lee and Strömbergsson for realizing the above goal in \cite{EBLS}.

-There is however also intrinsic interest in these sums as natural generalizations of Kloosterman's sum.
+There is however also intrinsic interest in these sums as natural generalizations\footnote{The special case when \(a\) is a scalar matrix was first considered in a 1956 paper by Hodges \cite{Hodges} and reappeared again in various other contexts.
+See for example the papers \cite{Kim, Fulman, ChaeKim}.
+We thank Ofir Gorodetsky for bringing our attention to these earlier works.} of Kloosterman's sum.
 The relevance and widespread use in analytic number theory of \(K_1(\alpha)\) (see for example \cite{H-B}) is immediate from the fact that it is the additive Fourier transform of the function \(x\mapsto \varphi(x^{-1})\) on \(\mathbb{F}_{q}^*\) (extended by 0)

 and that suitable estimates are available for \(K_1(\alpha)\).
 In fact one knows \cite{Weil-Exp-sum} (also \cite{Carlitz}) that if $\alpha$ is not 0, then the associated zeta-function is rational,

 from which